woodskevinj/customer-churn-ml/README.md

 🧩 Project Overview

-Customer churn represents customers who discontinue their services — a key metric for subscription-based businesses.
+Customer churn represents customers who discontinue their services — a key metric for subscription-based businesses today.
 This project builds a predictive model to classify churn risk and reveal the key drivers behind customer attrition.

 🧠 Key Features